jagilber/CollectServiceFabricDataGui/README.md

 ## Reporting Issues and Feedback

-If you find any bugs when using CollectSFData, search and if not found, please create a new issue on [issues](../../issues) page.
+If you find any bugs when using CollectSFDataGui, search and if not found, please create a new issue on [issues](../../issues) page.
 Provide relevant configuration, error, and steps to reproduce.

 ## Contributing